Boise Modern Mountain

-The Modern Mountain design style is more than just a trend—it's a philosophy that harmonizes the raw beauty of nature with modern-day functionality and aesthetics.
+The Modern Mountain design style harmonizes the raw beauty of nature with modern-day functionality and aesthetics.
 The aim is to create spaces that feel inviting, spacious and grounded.
+The Edge team had the pleasure of visiting three top building and design professionals in the Boise, Idaho area to talk about the style and its prominence in their work.

-What Is Modern Mountain Design?
+What is Modern Mountain Design?

 Modern Mountain design is a style that marries the rugged, natural elements of traditional mountain homes with the clean lines and simplicity of contemporary architecture.
 It embraces the textures and warmth of natural materials—wood, stone, metal—while keeping the overall aesthetic minimal and refined.
 As for interior decor, natural fibers and leather are commonly chosen.